Surin-Learning-Lab/camera-dashboard/README.md

 Save and exit (Ctrl+O, Enter, Ctrl+X).
 This runs every day at 3 AM and clears anything older than a week, so the SD card never fills up unattended.

 Want the automatic cleanup set up the same way on your other three Pis too, or just deal with test for now?

+## If a sd card change is needed first the host needs to be updated.
+This example uses the piCam,  use:
+ssh-keygen -R piCam.local